fluidandelasticity2024/fluidandelasticity2024.github.io/location.md

 a short walk (2 mn ...) away from the conference center.

-**How to get there** - The city of Arcachon is serviced by a direct train line from Bordeaux (Bordeaux St Jean train station) that runs every hour (12.20 €)
+**How to get there** - The city of Arcachon is serviced by a direct train line from Bordeaux (Bordeaux St Jean train station) that runs every hour (one way ticket 12.20 €).

-There are three ways to reach the train station of Bordeaux Siant Jean from the airport.
+There are three ways to reach the train station of Bordeaux Siant Jean from the Bordeaux/Mérignac airport.
-- By taxi
 - By tramway
 - By Bus
+- By taxi

 **Registration** - Registration will take place in the entrance hall of Palais des Congrès and will start on Monday 17th of June, 8:30.
 A nominative badge, a paper version of the scientic programme